einstein-chair/fourdecades/docs/schedule.md

 # Schedule of Talks

-All the lectures will be held at the Martin E. Segal Theatre which is located on the first floor of the Graduate Center.
+All the lectures were held at the Martin E. Segal Theatre which is located on the first floor of the Graduate Center.

-*The lectures will be live-streamed in Room 4102 (The Science Center).

 **Entering the Graduate Center building:**
 You must have ID and proof of vaccination (WHO approved vaccines are acceptable).
 If you are not vaccinated then you need a negative PCR  test taken within seven days of entry.
 CUNY members need to have a Cleared 4 pass.